Island fox: Ecology and behavior

-Its preferred habitat is complex layer vegetation with a high density of woody, perennially fruiting shrubs.
-The fox lives in all of the island biomes including temperate forest, temperate grassland and chaparral, with no island supporting more than 1,000 foxes.
-The island fox eats fruits, insects, birds, eggs, land snails, crabs, lizards, amphibians, and small mammals, including deer mice, as well as human refuse.
-In addition, they are known to scavenge for food on beaches along the coastline.
-The fox tends to move around by itself, rather than in packs.
-It is generally nocturnal, although with peaks of activity at dawn and dusk.
-Activity also fluctuates with the season: It is more active during the day in summer than it is in winter.
+The fox's preferred habitat is complex layer vegetation with a high density of woody, perennially fruiting shrubs.
+It lives in all of the island biomes including temperate forest, temperate grassland and chaparral, with no island supporting more than 1,000 foxes.
+The island fox eats fruits, insects, birds, eggs, land snails, crabs, lizards, amphibians, and small mammals, including deer mice (Peromyscus sp.), as well as human refuse.
+They are known to scavenge for food on beaches along the coastline.